 Each application must substantially comply with the following sixteen elements or it will be returned to sender without further consideration.
 The Summary, Title page, Abstract, Project Description, References, Biographical Sketch, Budget Narrative and Collaborators List must be single spaced in 12-point font with 1-inch margins.

 The sixteen elements are as follows:

-- (1) Standard Form 424.
+(1) Standard Form 424.
 At the time of application submission, all applicants requesting direct funding must submit the Standard Form, SF-424, "Application for Federal Assistance," to indicate the total amount of funding proposed for their institution for the whole project period.
 This form is to be the cover page for the original application and is the first required form in the grants.gov application package.

-Multi-institutional applications must include signed SF-424 forms from all institutions requesting direct funding.
-Original signatures are required on SF-424 forms provided to a lead institution by a collaborating institution for grants.gov submission. - (2) Summary title page.
+(2) Summary title page.
 One page maximum.
-The Summary title page identifies the project's title, starting with the acronym: EESLR 2015 and the Principal Investigator's (PI) name and affiliation, complete address, phone and E-mail information.
+The Summary title page identifies the project's title, starting with the acronym: EESLR 2016 and the Principal Investigator's (PI) name and affiliation, complete address, phone and E-mail information.
 The requested funding amounts for each fiscal year with and without ship funding should be included on the Summary title page.
-Multi-institution applications must also identify the lead investigator for each institution and the requested funding with and without ship funding for each fiscal year for each institution on the title page.
-Lead investigator and separate budget information is not requested on the title page for institutions that are proposed to receive funds through a subaward to the lead institution; however, an accompanying budget justification must be submitted for each subaward.
-For further details on budget information, please see Section (g) Standard Form SF-424A of this part.